 Learn more about drinking water in Vermont

-Cancer data & statistics
+Cancer data and statistics

 A comprehensive collection of health data is used to monitor cancer in Vermont.
 The Vermont Cancer Registry, a statewide cancer surveillance system, collects information on all cases of cancer diagnosed and treated in Vermont.
 Other sources of data, such as population health surveys and vital records are utilized to provide high-quality cancer reporting.
 These data help us more effectively work to reduce the burden of cancer in our state.